October 25, 2024

 Types of Zirconium Scrap

 Several types of zirconium scrap come from different industrial processes and applications.
-Knowing how to categorize zirconium scrap is key to determining its scrap value.
+Knowing how to categorize zirconium scrap is key to determining its value as scrap.
 Here are the most common types:

 1. Zirconium Turnings and Shavings: These scraps are generated from machining and cutting processes where zirconium is used.
 Often found in manufacturing sectors such as aerospace and precision engineering, zirconium turnings are high-value due to the metal's durability and resistance to degradation.